Biden calls for trust with China amid airspace dispute

 NERVOUS REGION

-Beijing's move has added to regional nerves about China's strategic intentions as it presses territorial claims in the South China Sea and ramps up an ambitious military modernization program.

-Wang Dong, an associate professor of international relations at Peking University, said China's restraint following flights by U.S., Japanese and South Korean military aircraft showed China was serious when it said the zone was defensive.
+Wang Dong, an associate professor of international relations at Peking University, said China's restraint in the wake of flights by U.S., Japanese and South Korean military aircraft showed China was serious when it said the zone was defensive.

 "However, it would have been very helpful if China had presented a coherent story and a coherent case on the zone from the very beginning, instead of waiting," Wang said.